BroNiz4m/KucingC0m3l/README.md

 ### What I Do

 - **IT Systems:** Understanding systems, troubleshooting issues, and learning by doing.
-- **Cybersecurity:** Solving CTF challenges, exploring SOC concepts, and improving practical security skills.
+- **Cybersecurity:** CTFs, SOC, vulnerability research, and CVE hunting.
 - **Web Development:** Building web applications, automation scripts, and tools for everyday tasks.

 ---